-Industrial waste is waste any business produces.
+Industrial waste is waste produced by any business.
 This includes any waste transported from commercial, industrial and trade activities, or from laboratories for fee or reward.
 Kerbside waste that is collected by, or on behalf of a council or waste and resource recovery group is not considered industrial waste until it reaches a waste or resource recovery facility such as a transfer station.